Sigmmma/c20/src/content/h1/tags/scenario_structure_bsp/readme.md

 1. Preemptively, keep your geometry simple and robust without an abundance of dense, complex, or spiky shapes.
 Flat surfaces like floors and walls should be kept as flat as possible by using alignment tools when modeling rather than "eyeballing it".
 2. Fix any "nearly coplanar" warnings in your source model by scaling affected faces to 0 along their normal axis or using alignment.
 Since Tool slightly rounds vertex coordinates when compiling BSPs, sometimes this warning cannot be resolved for surfaces which are not axis-aligned.
-2. There is an element of chance to phantom BSP appearing which depends on how your geometry is recursively subdivided form a BSP tree.
-Modifying unrelated parts of your level like adding portals or moving vertices can sometimes affect how the level is subdivided and make phantom BSP disappear.
+2. There is an element of chance to phantom BSP appearing which depends on how your geometry is recursively subdivided to form a BSP tree.
+Modifying unrelated parts of your level like adding portals or moving vertices can sometimes affect how the level is subdivided and make phantom BSP disappear or appear in new places.
 3. Using [phantom_tool](~) or H1A Tool's [fix-phantom-bsp option](~h1a-tool#phantom-bsp-fix) to compile your BSP will prevent phantom BSP at the cost of slightly increasing the tag size.
+There have been reports that this may not resolve all phantom BSP.
 4. If you do not have access to source JMS, and are trying to fix a BSP tag, the tool [Ghostbuster](~) may fix it but has known issues.

 On a technical level, cases of phantom BSP are [dividing planes](#tag-field-collision-bsp-bsp3d-nodes-plane) where a child index is `-1`, but the space on that side of the plane is not actually _completely_ outside the level.
 The artifact is bounded by all parent dividing planes.